The 15 Volleyball Hits All Players Must Know

 Sets

-The set is one of the most complicated volleyball hits to learn in the sport of volleyball.
+The set is one of the most complicated hits to learn in the sport of volleyball.

 It’s an attempt to put the ball in a position to be hit over the net.